Nabajyoti4/vivpro/README.md

 -- then install the dependencies
 `uv sync`

+-- add the postgresql database details in the .env file

+-- run the migrations
+`uv run alembic upgrade head`

 -- then run the project
 `uvicorn app.main:app --reload` or `uv run fastapi dev`